teuler/robotling2/code/mmbasic/readme.md

 - `rbl2_v1_11_basic`
   Basic version (no sensors, no display).
 Walks in a square (sort of).
 Will run into obstacles or fall of the table!

 The current beta version of MMBasic (`PicoMiteV5.07.07b33.uf2` and higher; [download](https://geoffg.net/picomite.html)) implements `LIBRARY` commands, which allow to "extend" MMBasic with a set of functions (in form of another `.bas` program).
 Multiple libraries can be used and they occupy the flash slot #4.
+By moving all robot functions and subroutines (`R.xxx`) into a library, the programs become much shorter and common functions (now in the library) are much easier to maintain between programs.
+To demonstrate this, I converted the two of the demo programs such that they use a common library.

+- `rbl2_v1_21_basic`, `rbl2_v1_22_tof_picodisplay.bas`
+  Library-enabled versions of the programs above.
+- `rbl_lib.bas`
+  Library with all robot-related functions, subroutines, constants, and variables.